livekit/livekit-cli/README.md

 #### Watch the test

-Use `livekit-cli` to generate a token so you can log into the room:
+Generate a token so you can log into the room:

 ```shell
 $ livekit-cli create-token --join --api-key <key> --api-secret <secret> \